tqzhong/tqzhong.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
 I'm Tianqi Zhong, a 2nd-year graduate student from [School of EEIS](https://eeis.ustc.edu.cn/main.htm), [University of Science and Technology of China](https://www.ustc.edu.cn/).
+I received my B.Eng. degree in Electronic Information Engineering from the University of Science and Technology of China.
 I am fortunate to be advised by [Prof. Zhendong Mao](https://faculty.ustc.edu.cn/maozhendong/zh_CN/index.htm).
 My research interests lie in natural language processing and attribute controllable text generation.
 Currently, I am particularly interested in the quantization of large language models.

 ## Publications